Equity

 U.S. EQUITIES

-Despite posting double digit returns on the year, the U.S. equity market’s 12-month forward P/E remains unchanged from its starting level, indicating that returns have been fueled by earnings durability, not multiple expansion.8 Narrow leadership has begun to broaden out, with 10 of the 11 S&P sectors in positive territory.
+After posting double digit returns this year, the U.S. equity market's 12-month forward P/E has expanded moderately above its 5-year average.
+Despite the multiple expansion, earnings have driven ~35% of the S&P 500's performance, speaking to the durability of the move higher.8 Narrow leadership has begun to broaden out, with 10 of the 11 S&P sectors in positive territory.
 At this time last year, only three sectors contributed to the market’s gains, each tech or tech adjacent.
 But the back half of the year holds much uncertainty, specifically around the timing of Fed cuts and the results of the U.S. election.
 This is an environment expected to reward selectivity and nimbleness against a backdrop of shifting narratives.

-Figure 4: Market gains while valuations stay in line with historic averages
+Figure 4: Market gains while valuations stay mostly in line with historic averages

-Line chart showing the price of the S&P 500 along with 12-month forward P/E, since January 2024.
+Line chart showing the price of the S&P 500 along with 12-month forward P/E over the past 3 years.

-Source: BlackRock, Bloomberg.
+Source: BlackRock, LSEG Datastream, based on IBES estimates.
 As of June 24, 2024.
 Index performance is for illustrative purposes only.
 Index performance does not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged and one cannot invest directly in an index.
 Past performance does not guarantee future results.

-Chart description: Line chart showing the price of the S&P 500 along with 12-month forward P/E, since January 2024.
+Chart description: Line chart showing the price of the S&P 500 along with 12-month forward P/E over the past 3 years.

 The quality factor is our preferred way to help avoid the riskiest pockets of the equity market, combining profitability and balance sheet strength with the aim of delivering positive returns even in a higher rate regime.
 That contrasts sharply with small and unprofitable names where restrictive monetary policy carries more bite: nearly half of the Russell 2000 constituents hold floating-rate debt, triple the total held by their large-cap counterparts.9